chuanqisun/htmaa-2025/src/posts/final-project/index.md

 LED semantics:

-- off: nother there.
+- off: nothing there.
 Redirect probe to other elements
 - pulsing: available.
 When player probes, you can prompt player for action
 - blinking: in-action.
 Prompt user to take specific action